astronomer/docs/learn/airflow-setup-teardown.md

 ![Teardown task decorator](/img/guides/airflow-setup-teardown_teardown_decorators.png)

-After you have defined your setup and teardown tasks you need to [create their workflows](#creating-setupteardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.
+After you have defined your setup and teardown tasks you need to [create their workflows](#creating-setup-teardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

-### Creating setup/teardown workflows
+### Creating setup/ teardown workflows

 Airflow needs to know which setup and teardown tasks are related based on the resources they manage.
 Setup and teardown tasks can be defined in the same workflow by: